Wings4dreams/hello-world/README.md

 Hello to those who stumble across this,

-I'm 36 years old, a gamer, and a dabbler in new and interesting experiences.
+I'm a gamer, a problem solver and a dabbler in new and interesting experiences.
 Currently enrolled in the University of South Florida for Cyber Security.

 I love learning new things.